dome9/cloud-bots/docs/Bots.md

 # Bots

+## ami_set_to_private
+What it does: Sets an AMI to be private instead of public
+Usage: AUTO: ami_set_to_private
+Sample GSL: AMI should have isPublic=false
+Limitations: none

 ## cloudtrail_enable
 What it does: Creates a new S3 bucket and turns on a multi-region trail that logs to it.
 Pre-set Settings: